NarubyRiverlione/steamboiler/memory-bank/turbine.md

 - add a generation breaker the only can be trow when the turbine is at 3600 rpm
 - electricity should only be produced when the generator breaker is closed
 - if with a closed breaker there isn't enough steam to keep the rpm at 3600 then the breaker should automatically open.
-Same with over speed. plan for a small tolerance window around 3600
+More steam flow when the breaker is closed should make more electricity, the rpm should stay at 3600.

 # phase 5: synchronization